 - Bear Spray – I’ve never used on the trail [yet].
 But I tried it by in the backyard.
 This one is super strong.
 I hope I never have to use it.
 However, we have lots of bears here.
 Typically, they just ran away from me.
 However, I feel safer carrying it with me just in case.

 - I carry Spikes most of the time.
 I hate slipping and sliding.

 - Topographical map and compass.
 Click here for an online course on how to use the map.

-- GPS – click here for REI guide on how-to choose GPS.
+- GPS – click here for the REI guide on how to choose GPS.
 I am saving up for the GPS with a beacon.
 The Garmin GPS is about $450.00 plus monthly fees.
 I might just end up getting a beacon.